Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 What’s better than spending an afternoon lazily floating in the tranquil waters?
 The 72-degree temperatures at Ginnie Springs are perfect for water-based adventures, from river tubing and swimming to snorkeling, while wilderness campsites and three-bedroom cottages offer you the chance to go on an overnight adventure.

-Your worries will easily melt away as you get in the refreshing waters and admire the picturesque scenery that surrounds you.
-Snorkeling adventures offer a glimpse of a variety of colorful schools of fish, including large gar, bass, mullet, catfish and even turtles, or you spot the area’s diverse wildlife from a leisurely paddle on a canoe, kayak or stand up paddleboard.
+Your worries will easily melt away as you get into the refreshing waters and admire the picturesque scenery that surrounds you.
+Snorkeling adventures offer a glimpse of a variety of colorful schools of fish, including large gar, bass, mullet, catfish, and even turtles, or you spot the area’s diverse wildlife from a leisurely paddle on a canoe, kayak or stand up paddleboard.

 Local divers have known about Ginnie Springs for years, as it’s considered a paradise not only for those looking to float the day away, but open water and cave divers who want to explore 30,000 feet of passageways in the Devil’s Eye/Ear system.
 It’s been called “the world’s favorite freshwater dive”, where people come from around the world to marvel at the crystal-clear water and mesmerizing natural beauty underneath.